-This paper has five chapters, chapter one depicts background of the study, statement of the problem, research questions, objectives of the study, scope of the study, significance of the study and organization of the paper.
+This study is organized in five chapters. chapter one depicts background of the study, statement of the problem , research questions, objectives of the study, scope of the study , significance of the study and organization of the paper.
 In chapter two, related literatures are reviewed.
-It covered theoretical concepts of Foreign Direct Investment, Historical background of FDI and it current features in Ethiopia and Empirical findings especially on factors that has an influence in making Foreign Direct Investment Decisions.
-Chapter three of the paper dealt about research methodology.
-Hence, research design of the paper, type of the data, Population and sample frame, sampling technique, data collection instruments, source of data, and method of data analysis and presentation are discussed.
-In chapter four, collected data analyzed and findings are presented using tabular and figurative approaches.
-Finally, chapter five presented conclusion, recommendation and limitation of the study.
+It covered theoretical concepts of Foreign Direct Investment, Historical background of FDI and its current features in Addis Ababa and Empirical findings especially on factors that have an influence in making Foreign Direct Investment Decisions.Chapter threeof the thesisdealt about research methodol ogy.
+Hence, research design of the paper, type of the data, Population and sample frame, sampling technique, data collection instruments, source of data, and method of data analysis.
+Chapter results and discussion result of the study.
+Chapter summary, conclusions and recommendations.

-CHAPTER TWO

-REVIEW OF LITERATURE
+CHAPTER TWO REVIEW OF LITERATURE